 Should I Buy These 5 Shares?

-LONDON -- Shopping for shares isn't easy.
-There's so much on offer these days, I feel spoiled for choice.
-Here are five stocks I've added to my basket lately, but should I buy any of them?
+Shopping for shares isn't easy, there's so much on offer these days!
+I feel spoilt for choice.
+Here are five stocks I've added to my basket lately, but should I buy?

-The article Should I Buy These 5 Shares? originally appeared on Fool.com.Harvey Jones has no position in any stocks mentioned.
-The Motley Fool recommends Antofagasta and Goldman Sachs.
+The article Should I Buy These 5 Shares? originally appeared on Fool.com.Harvey Jones has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.